(Pictured above, the 2022 NIR Project Area shown in Solid Orange. 2023 NIR Project Area shown in Dashed Orange.)

 The homeowner may opt into and is financially responsible for rehabilitation of the sanitary sewer service and water service from the curb stop location to the house.
 Rehabilitation of this section of the service lines is at the discretion of the homeowner.

-- The homeowner must advise by June 15, 2021 so that the entire service can be replaced along with the Town portion of the service.
+• For NIR 2023, the homeowner must advise by August 14, 2023 so that the entire service can be replaced along with the Town portion of the service.

-- If the water service line is being replaced, an open cut excavation will be necessary.
-In this case the homeowner will be responsible for returning the private landscaping to its original state at their cost.
+• The service replacement will be by open cut.
+The homeowner will be responsible for returning the private landscaping to its original state at their cost.
 The Contractor will remove landscape materials to a location agreed to with the Homeowner and the trench will be backfilled to the subgrade level ready for topsoil and other work by the Homeowner.

 Costs